dasarpai/old.dasarpai.github.io/_gk/2024-12-14-PM-Modi-Response-on-75years-of-RepublicIndia-Dec24.md

 ![PM Modi Response on 75 years of RepublicIndia Dec 2024](/assets/images/default/gkblog.jpg)

 # PM Modi's Response on 75 years of Republic of India - Dec 2024

+These notes are from PM Narendra Modi's addresses on the occasion of special discussion on 75th anniversary of adoption of Constitution in Lok Sabha.

 ## **1. Celebration of the Constitution’s Legacy**
    - **Milestone of 75 Years**: Acknowledged 75 years of India’s Constitution as a moment of pride for Indians and democracy lovers worldwide.